mirochaj/sedop/README.rst

     cd sedop
     python setup.py install

-Currently, sedop depends on h5py, mpi4py, numpy, and scipy, though the scipy dependence is small and I am in the process of removing it.  mpi4py is not necessary if you only run in serial, but I would recommend building it as multi-frequency, multi-species optimizations can be rather expensive.
+Currently, sedop depends on h5py, mpi4py, numpy, matplotlib, and scipy. mpi4py is not necessary if you only run in serial, but I would recommend building it as multi-frequency, multi-species optimizations can be rather expensive.
-The built-in analysis module also relies on matplotlib, though if you'd rather write your own analysis scripts, this dependence is not necessary.

 Example
 -------
 sedop can be run in serial, or in an embarrassingly parallel way.
 To get started, let's open up a parameter file (call it 'pf.dat'), and compute the optimal monochromatic SED for a 10^5 K blackbody spectrum: ::